With help from advisors and advising tools, students should develop an academic plan early in their college career.

 At the beginning of a college career, students have at least 120 credits to spend.
 Credits should be spent wisely to obtain a great education, one that will provide for a rewarding and meaningful future.
 Options for spending credits wisely include:

-- Double Major - Completing a double major is simple, especially if both majors are in the College of Social Sciences (Sociology with Anthropology, Ethnic Studies, Communications, Economics, Geography, Journalism, Political Science, Psychology, or Women's Studies).
+- Double Major - Completing a double major is simple, especially if both majors are in the College of Social Sciences (Sociology with Anthropology, Communications, Communicology, Economics, Ethnic Studies, Geography and Environment, Journalism, Political Science, Psychology, or Women, Gender, and Sexuality Studies).
 A bachelor's degree requires at least 120 total credits, and a double major can be obtained by completing approximately 60 of those credits in the major fields.
 Note that major courses cannot be double-dipped, and the requirements of each major must be met independently.

 - Minor - Students should consider obtaining a minor in a discipline that is either related to their major, or of personal interest.
 Note that minor courses cannot be double-dipped with major or certificate courses.
 Minors offered through the College of Social Sciences include Anthropology, Economics, Geography, Political Science, Psychology, and Sociology.
 View a complete list of available minor programs by department.